 The Ipsos KnowledgePanel® sample design began as an equal probability sample with several enhancements incorporated to improve efficiency.
 Since any alteration in the selection process is a deviation from a pure equal probability sample design, statistical weighting adjustments were made to the data to offset known selection deviations.
 These adjustments were incorporated in the sample's base weight.

 There are also several sources of survey error that are an inherent part of any survey process, such as non-coverage and non-response due to panel recruitment methods and to inevitable panel attrition.
 These sources of sampling and non-sampling error were addressed using a panel demographic post-stratification weight.

 Lastly, a set of study-specific post-stratification weights were constructed to adjust for the study's sample design and survey non-response.
-The 2010–11 MacroMonitor study-specific weights are based on household level demographic and geographic distributions for the non-institutionalized, civilian population ages 18+ from the Current Population Survey (CPS), March 2010 Supplement.
-Respondents were weighted to the derived benchmark distributions presented in Table 1.
+Most of the 2020–21 MacroMonitor study-specific weights are based on household level demographic and geographic distributions for the non-institutionalized, civilian population ages 18+ from the Current Population Survey (CPS), March 2020 Supplement.
+Household income and home ownership benchmarks are based on data collected in the 2019 ACS.
+Respondents were weighted to the derived benchmark distributions presented in Table B-1.

 |Presence of Children|

 |Children under age 18||29.1|

 |Age of Head of Household|

 |18 to 34 years||20.0|